GoogleCloudPlatform/solutions-google-compute-engine-cluster-for-hadoop/README.md

 from Web UI, go to the live node list from the "Live Nodes" link, and click the IP address of an arbitrary DataNode.

-* The script does not work properly if the path to the sample application directory contains whitespace.
-Please download the sample to the path that doesn't include any whitespaces.
+* The script does not work properly if the path to the application directory contains whitespace.
+Please download the application to a path that doesn't include any whitespaces.

+* The application creates a file named `.hadoop_on_compute.credentials` (hidden file) under the home directory of the user to cache OAuth2 information.
+It is automatically created the first time access is authorized by the user.
+In case incorrect information is cached, leading to Google Compute Engine API access failure, removal of the file allows redoing the authentication.

-* Without additional security consideration, which falls outside the scope of this sample application, Hadoop's Web UI is open to public.
+* Without additional security consideration, which falls outside the scope of the application, Hadoop's Web UI is open to public.
 Some resources on the Web are:
     * [Authentication for Hadoop HTTP web-consoles](http://hadoop.apache.org/docs/stable/HttpAuthentication.html)
     * [Google Compute Engine: Setting Up VPN Gateways](https://developers.google.com/compute/docs/networking#settingupvpn)